-Total Coliform Bacteria: Reported as the highest monthly number of positive samples, for water systems that take less than 40 samples per month.
-E. Coli: E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+2) E. coli E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune systems.